No unilateral moves on Strait of Malacca, says Malaysia

 “The right of transit passage is guaranteed for everyone,” Dr Balakrishnan said at a CNBC event in Singapore.
 “We will not participate in any attempts to close or interdict or to impose tolls in our neighbourhood.”

-He had earlier defended Singapore’s decision not to negotiate such tolls with Tehran, instead affirming the freedom of navigation guaranteed under the United Nations Convention on the Law of the Sea (UNCLOS).
+He had earlier defended Singapore’s decision not to negotiate such tolls with Tehran, instead affirming the freedom of navigation guaranteed under UNCLOS.

 The international treaty ensures that all ships – including warships – can navigate seas and straits without undue interference.